kshitijkat/Video_Streaming_App/README.md

 ## About
 Video Streaming App - Streaming videos using RTSP url and video view and linear layout.
+Each Video have its date of upload , no of views and description .

 ## Structure